-Using data about the effects of similar sanctions, CBO estimates that any additional sanctions would affect a small number of people; thus, enacting H.R.
-6600 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2031 period.
+Using data about the effects of similar sanctions, CBO estimates that any additional sanctions would affect a small number of people; thus, enacting S. 3199 would have insignificant effects on revenues and direct spending, and would, on net, reduce deficits by insignificant amounts over the 2022-2031 period.

 The United States already has wide-ranging restrictions on foreign assistance to Ethiopia.
-The Department of State currently provides assistance to entities that investigate and preserve evidence of war crimes, crimes against humanity, and genocide around the world.
-While it is possible that the department would increase such assistance to Ethiopia under the bill, CBO has no basis for estimating such additional amounts.
+The Department of State currently provides assistance to entities that promote peace and reconciliation and that investigate and preserve evidence of war crimes and human rights abuses around the world.
+Although it is possible that the department would increase such assistance to Ethiopia under the bill, CBO has no basis for anticipating additional actions that the Administration might take; thus, we cannot estimate their costs.

 On the basis of information about similar reporting requirements, CBO estimates that providing the reports required under the bill would cost less than \$500,000 over the 2022-2026 period.
 Such spending would be subject to the availability of appropriated funds.